FitzwilliamMuseum/egyptiancoffins/CiCinfo.md

 ###Online posters and presentations

+Information about and links to posters and recordings of presentations are provided here.

 {% assign rows = site.coffinsincontext.size | divided_by: 2.0 | ceil %}
 {% for i in (1..rows) %}
   {% assign offset = forloop.index0 | times: 2 %}